Cherreads

 Chapter 18 - Chapter 18 The Affair

-What began as chance visits slowly turned out to be a habit.
+What began as chance visits slowly turned out to be a routine.
 Whenever loneliness pressed too heavily on her, Becky found herself at Koech's door.

 "You're not serious.
 You won't even reach the road before it starts pouring."

-As if to prove him right, a blade of lightning split the sky and was instantly followed by a deafening crack of thunder that shook the windows.
-Then the rain came — sudden and violent.
+As if to prove him right, a fierce bolt of lightning split the sky and was instantly followed by a deafening crack of thunder that shook the windows.

-Becky did not answer.
-She watched the rain lash against the windows, its rhythm growing louder, more insistent, as though sealing her in.
+Becky did not respond.
+She listened as the rain lash against the roof, its rhythm growing louder, more insistent, as though sealing her in.

 "I'd better start preparing dinner," Koech said, already turning toward the kitchen.